bernd-ulmann/gamma_spectrometer/tiny_spectrometer/README.md

 signal which can be set from a 10 turn trimmer accessible through the front panel.
 The output of the amplifier drives the CCFL inverter.

-From a former device I had a spare DC/DC converter yielding +/-15 V and a similar converter yielding +5 V, so these replaced the previous linearly regulated power supply of the spectrometer, saving a significant amount of space.
+From a former project I had a spare DC/DC converter yielding +/-15 V and a similar converter yielding +5 V, so these replaced the previous linearly regulated power supply of the spectrometer, saving a significant amount of space.